 Residence permits are issued for continuous residence after two years of temporary stay, provided there have been no changes in the conditions on which the permit was granted.

 Foreign nationals with a fixed-term residence permit and planning to stay beyond the validity of the permit must apply for an extension well ahead of time.
-Applications for an extension can only be submitted to the police in Finland.
+Applications for an extension can only be submitted to the Finnish Immigration Service in Finland.

 A permanent residence permit can be granted when the applicant has been resident in Finland for four consecutive years on a continuous residence permit.
 A permanent residence permit is valid for an indefinite period.